Relintai/Relintai/README.md

 ## Godot Engine Modules

 Note: I'm currently updating these to work with Godot 4.
 They now use multiple branches for godot versions to cut down on #if-s, and defines.
-Their readmes will be updated after the update is done.
+Their readmes will be updated soon.
 I already added a 3.x branch to all of them.

 [[Entity Spell System]](https://github.com/Relintai/entity_spell_system) - An entity and spell system c++ godot engine module, for complex (optionally multiplayer) RPGs.